danielduan02/Arduino-Buzzer-MIDI-Player/README.md

   - Recieves MIDI serially from any MIDI software.
   - Uses LCD monitor to report note frequency and MIDI pitch for debugging purposes.
   - Uses a potentiometer to adjust volume of the buzzer.
-  - Only able to play one note at a time.
+  - Able to play one note at a time.
   - Able to handle chords and multiple voices by prefering the highest note, which tends to be the melody for most pieces.

 Programming Language Used: